startasystems/testnet-projects/README.md

 # Starta Systems | NFT Hotsite & Application

-> NFT Hotsite & Application, Start[001], Version: 1.0.1 | PWA.
-This is our first fully responsive startup HTML pages, built on web3 with Ethereum, Javascript, Bootstrap 4+ Framework and css3.
+> NFT Hotsite & Application, Start[001], Version: 1.0.1, PWA | This is our first fully responsive startup HTML pages, built on web3 with Ethereum, Javascript, Bootstrap 4+ Framework and css3.

 This project aims to create fully responsive HTML page templates that are managed by **ethereum wallets** that own these **exclusive NFT's** templates.